 Althea is my great-great grandmother, on my father’s side.

-Althea Nona Maberly was born in 1846 in Owslebury, Hampshire.
+Althea Nona Maberly was born in 1845 in Owslebury, Hampshire.
 Her father, Charles Hensley Maberly, was the local vicar.
-Her mother Charlotte (née MacNaghten) was from an Anglo-Irish family in Coleraine, Northern Ireland.
+Her mother Charlotte (née MacNaghten) was from a Scots-Irish family in Coleraine, Northern Ireland.
 Althea was the youngest of twelve children – and the ninth daughter.
 Remarkably, all twelve children lived well into adulthood.

-When her father died in 1852, Althea moved with her mother to Lewisham, South London and it was here, in 1866, that she married James Harrison.
+When her father died in 1852, Althea moved with her mother, finally settling in Lewisham, South London.
+It was here, in 1866, that she married James Harrison.
 James was a barrister at Inner Temple, originally from Bury in Lancashire, where his father had made his money in textiles.

 The couple moved to a grand house at the foot of Lake Windermere.
 They went on to have five children: Mary (‘known as ‘Maimie’), James, Edith, Charles and Edmund.
 Sadly, Edmund died aged only seven from a brain tumour.

 At the time, Newby Bridge was in Lancashire, although it is now part of Cumbria.
 They rented Newby Bridge House, which became a hotel in the 1930s but which then was one of the first great houses to be built on the shores of Windermere.
 The couple were very much part of society, hosting local events, and attending everything from the races to flower shows and fishing committees.

 Althea died from influenza in 1905, aged just 59.
 Her widower James lived for another twelve years.